OpenEvalProject/evals/manuscripts/elife-52473/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/52473/elife-52473-fig4-v1.jpg)

 **Figure 4.:** (A) Principal component analysis (PCA) of the 1000 genes with the largest variance in sorted GFP+CD11b+ cDC2s cells from adult 2-month-old (blue) and aged 23-month-old (pink) mice (n = 6 per group).
 (B) Functional categories significantly affected by age as determined by Gene Ontology Analysis using Seqmonk.
 From a publicly available list of gene sets (Merico et al., 2010), significantly different gene ontology terms are shown (Kolmogorov-Smirnov test, p<0.05, average absolute z-score >1, multiple testing correction).
 Bars are labelled with the number of genes in each set (inside) and the adjusted p-value (outside).
 (C) Average RPKM (read per kilobase million) expression of IFN-I-responsive genes in GFP+ CD11b+ cDC2s as determined by RNA sequencing.
 RPKM expression values of the same IFN-I stimulated gene in cDC2s from 2-month-old and 23-month-old mice are connected by lines.
 (D-E) 2–3 month-old and 22–24 month-old C57BL/6 mice were subcutaneously immunised with Eα-GFP in IFA.
 22 hr later, Ifit1 (D) and Mx1 (E) mRNA levels were determined in sorted GFP+ CD11b+ cDC2s by RT-qPCR (n = 4–6 per group/experiment).
 (F) 2–3 month-old and 22–24 month-old C57BL/6 mice were subcutaneously immunised with Eα-GFP in IFA.
 6 hr later, Ifnb1 mRNA levels were determined in cells isolated from the draining lymph nodes (LN) by RT-qPCR (n = 5 per group/experiment).
 (G-H) Representative flow cytometric plot (G) and quantitation (H) of STAT1 phosphorylation in CD11b+ cDC2s (CD11b+CD11c+MHCII+CD172a+CD8-CD4-B220- cells) from 2 to 3 month-old and 22–24 month-old C57BL/6 mice upon ex vivo treatment of LN cells with 50 U murine IFNα for 30 min, or no cytokine controls (n = 4–7 per group/experiment).
 (I-J) Ifit1 (I) and Mx1 (J) mRNA levels were determined in sorted GFP+ CD11b+ cDC2s by RT-qPCR upon ex vivo treatment of LN cells with 50 U murine IFNα for 3 hr.
 Expression levels were normalised to age-matched no cytokine controls (n = 5 per group/experiment).
 (K-M) Bone marrow (BM) cells from 3-month-old adult or 23-month-old aged mice were transferred into 2-month-old irradiated CD45.1+ C57BL/6 recipient mice.
 8 weeks later, these BM chimeras were immunised subcutaneously with Eα-GFP in IFA.
 22 hr later, DC populations were analysed by flow cytometry (n = 3–8 per group/experiment).
 (K) Quantitation of GFP+CD11b+ cDC2 cells in the draining LNs of BM chimeras.
 (L-M) Quantitation of median fluorescence intensity (MFI) levels of CD86 (L) and CD80 (M) on the surface of GFP+CD11b+ cDC2s in BM chimeras.
 (N) Ifnb1 expression in different cell populations FACS-sorted from the draining LNs of unimmunised adult mice or mice immunised with EαGFP 16 hr earlier as determined by RT-qPCR.
 Cell populations were defined as follows: CD3+ T cells, CD19+ B cells, macrophages (CD11c+CD64+F4/80+), pDC (CD3-CD19-B220+CD11c+PDCA1+), cDC1 (CD3-CD19-CD64-F4/80-MHC-II+CD11c+Xcr1+) and a population including cDC2s and Langerhans (Lhs) cells (CD3-CD19-CD64-F4/80-MHC-II+CD11c+Xcr1-).
 (O) Flow cytometric quantitation of the number of plasmacytoid DCs (pDCs; defined as B220+CD11c+CD11b-PDCA1+ cells) in the draining LNs of 2–3 month-old and 22–24 month-old C57BL/6 mice 22 hr after immunisation with Eα-GFP/IFA (n = 5–6 per group/experiment).
 (P-S) Bone marrow (BM) cells from 2-month-old CD45.1+ C57BL/6 SJL mice were transferred into 2-month-old or 21-month-old irradiated C57BL/6 recipient mice.
 8 weeks later, these BM chimeras were immunised subcutaneously with Eα-GFP in IFA.
 22 hr later, DC populations were analysed by flow cytometry (n = 2–5 per group/experiment).
 (P-Q) Quantitation of CD45.1+ pDCs (P) and GFP+CD11b+ cDC2s (Q) in the draining LNs of BM chimeras.
 (R-S) Quantitation of median fluorescence intensity (MFI) levels of CD86 (R) and CD80 (S) on the surface of CD45.1+GFP+CD11b+cDC2s in BM chimeras.
 Bar graphs show the pooled results from at least two experiments except in (I-J), which show the results of one of two experimental repeats.
 Bar heights correspond to the median, and each circle represents one biological replicate.
 In (N) bar heights correspond to the mean and error bars represent standard deviation.
-P-values were determined using the Mann-Whitney test.Figure 4—source data 1.
+P-values were determined using the Mann-Whitney test.

 IFN-I responses are induced by IFNα and IFNβ cytokines which bind the interferon alpha receptor (IFNαR), a heterodimeric complex of IFNAR1 and IFNAR2 chains.
 Upon ligation of the IFNαR, the Signal Transducer and Activator of Transcription 1 (STAT1) and STAT2 transcription factors are phosphorylated and, in association with the interferon regulatory factor 9 (IRF9), move into the nucleus to promote the expression of ISGs (Hoffmann et al., 2015).
 STAT1 phosphorylation levels and the upregulation of the ISGs Ifit1 and Mx1 in cDC2s were intact in aged mice upon ex vivo treatment with low levels of IFNα (Figure 4G–J).
 This indicates that aged cDC2s are capable of responding to IFN-I and do not exhibit cell-intrinsic defects in IFN signalling.
 Consistent with this, cDC2s derived from bone marrow (BM) stem cells from an aged, 23-month-old mouse transferred into an adult recipient mouse, do not exhibit age-associated defects in number and activation after immunisation when they develop and reside in the microenvironment of the younger host (Figure 4K–M).
 Together, these data suggest that the poor activation of cDC2s in aged animals is not linked with cell-intrinsic defects in their IFN-I response, but rather with impaired early induction of IFN-I in their microenvironment.